 A) Customer Journey Alignment Specific.
 For those looking for granular tips, guides, best practices and information on how to actually go about aligning your marketing team, strategy, programs, initiatives and systems with the customer journey for your business.
 These posts can range between customer journey stages models, persona-development, customer and market research, and the alignment of everything from marketing teams, content strategy, and ultimately, every different individual area of a digital marketing organization.

 B) General Digital Marketing.
 Because every role, function, and initiative of a digital marketing organization impacts the customer journey in some way, either directly or indirectly, being more effective in each aspect and area usually means being more effective in impacting the customer journey in a positive way.
-This will be a broader bucket which might include content on anything within the realm of digital marketing, including topics areas such as (but not limited to): content marketing, inbound marketing, online advertising, team leadership, SEO, branding, social media marketing, marketing automation and operations, lead nurturing, marketing analytics, conversion optimization, webinar and video marketing, customer advocacy marketing, PR, event marketing, agile marketing etc. Of course, I will be sure to draw parallels, make connections, and add insights linked with customer journey alignment wherever possible regardless of the topic.
+This will be a broader bucket which might include content on anything within the realm of digital marketing, including topics areas such as (but not limited to): content marketing, inbound marketing, online advertising, team leadership, SEO, branding, social media marketing, turning potential followers into Twitter and instagram followers, marketing automation and operations, lead nurturing, marketing analytics, conversion optimization, webinar and video marketing, customer advocacy marketing, PR, event marketing, agile marketing etc. Of course, I will be sure to draw parallels, make connections, and add insights linked with customer journey alignment wherever possible regardless of the topic.

 Who is this blog relevant to?

 Digital marketers of all levels.
 If sales, product, business leaders and other folks are interested in the content that would be an awesome bonus, but it is really geared towards any member of a digital marketing organization.
-There will be many “higher level” more strategic, marketing leadership type posts on topics that should resonate with mid-level managers right up to CMOs, but at the same time also extremely tactical, devil-in-the-details, execution-level topics that really get into the nitty gritty weeds.
+There will be many “higher level” more strategic, marketing leadership type posts on topics that should resonate with mid-level managers right up to CMOs, but at the same time also extremely tactical, devil-in-the-details, execution-level topics that really get into the nitty-gritty weeds.

 This blog is also for the guy in this image below.